secgroundzero/CS-Aggressor-Scripts/README.md

 These scripts will notify you via Slack application when:

-- The client connects to the team server
+- New client connects to the team server
 - New incoming beacon
 - New web hit